hinzstatmathethzch/DRLPL1/solverLP/README.md

 The struct members have the following purpose:

 - `duplicateGroups`: An Array of `Int`-Arrays; each such `Int`-Array groups together branch indices which have the same transformed input data, i.e. the same matrix `W1`.
+- `criticalDuplicateGroups`: A boolean array specifying whether `critical` contains a tuple corresponding to neuron in a data branch within a duplicate group (i.e. element of `duplicateGroups`) with layer index smaller than `rewrite.L` (because in that layer the hyperplanes induced by different `DataBranch` elements in the same duplicate group can still differ because of the potentially different response variable `y`)
 - `rewrite`: A model rewrite, see above.
 - `Apseudo`: The peudo-inverse of the matrix with columns equal to the normal vectors of the hyperplanes corresponding to the critical neurons with indices in `critical` below.
 - `branches`: A vector of `DataBranch`es, one for every observation involved in the training process.